ecrosstexas/ecrosstexas.com-excellent/src/posts/2021-09-03-can-you-say-hypocrisy.md

 ---
-title: Can you say hypocrisy?
+title: "Can you say hypocrisy?"
+description: "The unvaccinated and health care debates."
 date: 2021-09-03
 layout: post
 category: blogpost